tabVersion/index-kv/README.md

 ## Solution

 * **Zipf's Law**: Zipf's law refers to the fact that for many types of data studied in the physical and social sciences, the rank-frequency distribution is an inverse relation.
 The law indicates that the test data is highly data localized, i.e., a small amount of data constitutes the majority of the test cases.
-In this repo I used golang's `rand.Zipf` to complete the following experiments.
+In this repo I used golang's `rand.Zipf` to complete the following experiments, in which `s=2` and `v=2`.

 * **LRU Cache**: Because the query data is localized, it is obvious that the query should be accelerated using LRU cache.
 * **Hash & Sharding**  `(hash, offset)`